What Is 160 Degrees Celsius In Fahrenheit

 Tip 2: Memorize Key Conversion Points

 Memorizing a few key conversion points can help you quickly estimate temperatures without needing to perform the full calculation.
-For example, knowing that 0 °C is equal to 32 °F and 100 °C is equal to 212 °F can provide a useful reference point.
+As an example, knowing that 0 °C is equal to 32 °F and 100 °C is equal to 212 °F can provide a useful reference point.
 Additionally, knowing that room temperature is approximately 20-25 °C (68-77 °F) can help you gauge whether a given temperature is relatively warm or cold.

 Tip 3: Practice Manual Conversions